Comfort Food Beef Shepherd's Pie

 Add a generous layer of grated cheese.
 I mixed sharp cheddar and monterey jack.

 At this point my potatoes are usually done and it's time to drain and mash them.
-I add butter and milk so they'll be nice and fluffy.
+I add butter and milk or cream so they'll be nice and fluffy.

 Add mashed potatoes to cover the cheese.
 Using a spatula, spread the potatoes around to the edges of the casserole dish and flatten them out.
 You want a nice, flat surface for the next layer.

-Guess what?
-Another layer of cheese!
+Finally, top the potatoes with another generous layer of grated cheese.
 Are you starting to understand why my kids like this dish?

-Bake uncovered at 350 degrees until heated through and the cheese browns and gets all bubbly (my kids fight over that part!).
-Depending on your oven, this takes about 40-50 minutes.
+Bake uncovered at 375 degrees until heated through and the cheese browns and gets all bubbly (my kids fight over that part!).
+Depending on your oven, this takes about 30-45 minutes.
+Of course, you can remove it from the oven once the cheese melts, if you don't like your cheese brown.

 Total time to prepare this dish is about 45 minutes, less if you have someone helping you peel potatoes, grate the cheese and so on.
 Then there is the time in the oven.
 So allow just under 2 hours from start to finish.